Tariffs could put them under, some small business owners say

 One of the most pressing challenges they face?
 Setting prices high enough to absorb the cost of new duties on imports without driving customers away.

-Thirty percent of small business owners surveyed by the Joint Economic Committee in March said they planned to increase prices — the greatest share reported over the past year.
+Thirty percent of small business owners surveyed by the National Federation of Independent Business in March said they planned to increase prices — the greatest share reported over the past year, an analysis by the Joint Economic Committee found.
 Raising prices is one way to offset rising costs, while trimming expenses — including by reducing labor costs — is the other alternative.

 Employment at small businesses with fewer than 10 employees declined by 3% — or 366,400 jobs — since President Trump took office, the JEC found.
 That compares with a 1.2% increase in hiring by small businesses in the first months of President Biden's term, and a 0.1% decrease in the first months of President Trump's first term, the JEC found.